HubTou/wis/README.md

 You'll then obtain a list of records matching at least one of your keywords, and not matching any of the excluded keywords.

-If you use the *-1|--first* option, you'll instead only obtain the first line of each matching record (whether it is an inetnum, inet6num, organisation, aut-num, role, route or mntner record).
+If you use the *-1|--first* option, you'll instead only obtain the first line of each matching record.

 If you use the *-i|--inet4* and/or *-I|--inet6* option(s), you'll instead obtain only matching inetnum or inet6num records reformatted as a pipe-separated-values of networks:
 ```